AbdullahNaveeed/Twitter-Page/README.md

 # Twitter UI Clone - Figma Design to Code

-This project is a translation of a Figma design into a fully functional user interface using HTML, CSS, and JavaScript.
-The design includes three key pages: the homepage, login page, and sign-up page of Twitter.
+This project is a translation of a Figma design into a fully functional user interface using HTML, CSS, and Tailwind CSS v3.0.
+The design includes three key pages: the homepage(Dashboard Page), login page, and sign-up page of Twitter.
 The goal is to closely replicate the design with responsive and interactive elements.

 ## Features
 - **Responsive Layout**: Ensures the design adapts to different screen sizes (desktop, tablet, and mobile).